RajdeepKonwar/MeshGen/README.md

 The input config file (for example, `./conf/BrakePad.conf`) comprises of the following format:
 ##### Break-pad bounding box dimensions
 Internally, we follow a cartesian coordinate system, where z points upward.
-Length (by default 10000.0) is measured in x-direction, width (by default 5000.0) in y-direction and height (by default 5500.0) in z-direction.
+Length (by default 10000.0) is measured in x-direction, width (by default 5000.0) in y-direction and height (including piston thickness; by default 5500.0) in z-direction.
 ```
 # Box dimension
 length=10000.0